hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Domain-specific language support

-With the help of this we can achive native HTML, Json, XML, Regex, SQL, whatever support.
+With the help of this we can achieve native HTML, Json, XML, Regex, SQL, whatever support.
 It would be pretty awesome.
 If we can solve with C++ modules to use JIT compiler on constexpr drivers it does not slow down the compilation too much.
-Grammar of astnode is defined in the driver's constructor parameters, it can be complex grammar.
+The grammar of astnode is defined in the driver's constructor parameters, it can be complex grammar.
-We should sign, that a struct is a grammar struct, with inheriting meta::grammar.
+We should indicate, that a struct is a grammar struct, with inherited meta::grammar.
-Grammar struct should not contain any method (including ctor, dtor, ..)
+The grammar struct should not contain any method (including ctor, dtor, ..)

 ```C++
 // full grammar is here: http://www.json.org/